irisWirisW/NSSkinRender/README.md

 # SkinRenderKit

 A Swift package for rendering Minecraft character skins in 3D using SceneKit and SwiftUI.
-This library provides easy-to-use SwiftUI views for displaying Minecraft character models with custom skin textures.
+This library provides easy-to-use SwiftUI views for displaying Minecraft character models with custom skin textures, including support for capes and dynamic animations.

 ## Features

 - 🎮 3D Minecraft character rendering with SceneKit
 - 🖼️ Support for custom skin textures (PNG format)
+- 🧥 **Minecraft cape rendering with realistic thickness and animations**
 - 🎯 SwiftUI integration with native views
 - 📁 Built-in file picker for texture selection
 - 🔄 Dynamic texture updating